 “But if he carries on acting that way, he might find himself past 32 and alone.
 The saying ‘All the good ones are taken could easily start applying to women instead of to men.”

-The good news for single professionals is that rescue is at hand.
+The good news for single professionals, according to T.W.
+Jackson is that rescue is at hand.
 Census worker Jeanne Moorman is preparing a paper for the Population Association of America that will strongly contest the findings of the earlier survey.
 It will, for example, given an 85 per cent chance of marriage at 25, a 65 per cent chance at 30, 40 per cent at 35 and 22 per cent at 40.

 Since both sets of statistics are based on projections of future behavior, rather than records of past, the question of which is the more accurate is an open and – for the beleaguered American professional women who has been looking through books like The Magic of Making Up – a burning one.